-The Bachelor of Science Degree in Chemistry is both a professional and a pre-graduate school degree.
+The Bachelor of Science degree in Chemistry is both a professional and a pre-graduate school degree.
 Completion of the chemistry curriculum provides a preparation for all areas of the chemical profession, as well as for graduate study in chemistry, dentistry, medicine, patent law, and teaching.
-The UMass Lowell Bachelor of Science degree in chemistry is approved by the Committee on Professional Training of the American Chemical Society (ACS).
+The UMass Lowell Bachelor of Science degree in Chemistry is approved by the Committee on Professional Training of the American Chemical Society (ACS).

-Our popular General option prepares students for a job in industry or graduate school, and offers the opportunity to perform senior thesis research with a chemistry faculty member.
+The General option prepares students for a job in industry or graduate school, and offers the opportunity to perform senior thesis research with a chemistry faculty member.
 Graduates of this program have gone on to pursue successful careers at a variety of local and national companies, or to received M.S. or Ph.D. degrees from prestigious graduate schools.

 The Forensic Science option prepares students for a career in a crime lab or in other fields that require analytical chemistry techniques combined with knowledge of the criminal justice system.

 In addition to these pathways, students may add the UTeach minor, which allows students to graduate in four years with both an ACS-approved B.S. in Chemistry and an initial teaching license.